 If you are aged under 18, you are an exploited child.

-Crucial: Employers have to follow lots of rules to keep their employees safe and healthy - especially if they are employing younger workers.
-Find out more about your rights as an employee and working legally.
+Crucial: Employers have to follow rules to keep employees safe.
+There are extra rules if workers are under 18.
+Find out more about your rights when working.